Peng Dehuai: Korean War

 On July 27, 1953, Peng personally signed the armistice agreement in Panmunjom.
 At a mass rally in Pyongyang on July 31, Kim Il Sung awarded Peng his second North Korean "National Flag" Order of Merit, First Class (the first had been awarded to Peng in 1951) and awarded Peng the title of "Hero of the Korean Democratic People's Republic."
 Peng also received a hero's welcome in Tiananmen Square on August 11.
 Chinese troops remained in North Korea until 1958.

-Peng's experiences in the Korean War strongly affected his outlook over the next decade.
-The heavy losses sustained during the first year of the war convinced him that the Chinese Army needed to change by introducing modern equipment and standards of professionalism and by developing new tactics more suited to modern conventional warfare.
-He came to believe strongly that military training should never be reduced for of political indoctrination and that military commanders should enjoy seniority over commissars.
-Because the only communist country fully prepared for modern technical warfare was the Soviet Union, Peng grew to see the Red Army as a model for the development of China's PLA.
-Those perspectives and Peng's long-held conviction that the primary role of the Communist Party was to improve the welfare of the common people were contrary to Mao's political goals and so contributed to their eventual conflict in the late 1950s.
+The Korean War affected Peng's vision for the development of the PLA over the next decade.
+The heavy losses in the war's first year indicated unpreparedness for modern conventional warfare; the PLA needed modern professional standards, equipment, and tactics.
+Military training needed to take priority over political indoctrination, and commissars should be subordinate to military commanders.
+He regarded the Soviet Army — the only example of a modern communist force — as the model.
+Peng believed that the CCP's main role was to improve the welfare of the common people; this was contrary to Mao's political goals and contributed to their conflict in the late 1950s.
 Stalin once arbitrated in favor of Peng in a conflict with a Soviet diplomat by saying, "Trust him in everything; Peng is a long-tested, talented militarist."

 Defense Minister

 After being recalled to China in April 1952, Peng succeeded Zhou in managing the day-to-day affairs of the Central Military Commission in July 1952.
-In the spring of 1954, Peng was confirmed as the vice-chairman of the Commission (Mao was its chairman) and became effectively the most senior military leader in China.
+In the spring of 1954, Peng was confirmed as the vice-chairman of the commission (Mao was its chairman) and became effectively the most senior military leader in China.
 On September 24, 1954, the First National People's Congress confirmed Peng's position and appointed him Defense Minister and one of the ten vice-ministers of the State Council.
 Lin Biao was senior to Peng on the State Council.
 Soon after accepting those appointments, on October 1, 1954, Peng produced an ambitious plan for the modernization of the PLA on the model of the Soviet military.